 - Swollen and painful salivary glands on one or both sides of the face or parotitis

 - Fever of 38 C or 100 F or above

 - Mild abdominal pain

 - Take plenty of bed rest until fever totally disappears.
 Mumps usually settles in a week or two weeks.
 Children recover from the condition in 10-12 days.
 For adult is about 16-18 days.

 - Isolate the affected person or the child to prevent spread of the infection to others.
 Mumps is still contagious for a week after the onset of the symptoms.

 - Take the prescribed over-the-counter medications such as acetaminophen or non-steroidal anti-inflammatory medication such as ibuprofen to lessen the pain and the inflammation.
 Avoid giving aspirin to children and teenagers to prevent the risk of developing Reye’s syndrome which is a dangerous condition for children and teenagers.

 - Apply warm or cold compress on the affected area to lessen the pain of the swelling glands.
 Apply alternately hot and cold compress to lessen the tenderness and the pain.
-Whatever heat and cold therapy is used avoid placing it directly on the skin to prevent further irritation and worsen the condition.
+When using heat and cold therapy, avoid placing it directly on the skin to prevent further irritation and worsen the condition.
 Wrap them using a towel or a piece of cloth before placing to the area.

 - Wear an athletic supporter and apply cold compress to lessen the pain and the tenderness of the testicles.
 Wrap cold compress with a towel before placing to the area.
 Another alternative is using frozen bags of vegetables such as peas or corn is also good for the condition.

-- If the breasts are swollen, apply cold compress to the area to relieve of any pain.
+- If the breasts swell, apply cold compress to the area to relieve of any pain.